Do you know how to get it right from the start and what to do if it goes wrong?

 Your doctor/patient relationships are sacrosanct.
 They require mutual trust and respect, communication, and empathy.
 In the majority of cases you will establish and successfully complete treatment relationships with your patients but, like all relationships, some should not have started in the first place, others start well but face difficulties, and occasionally the relationship entirely breaks down and has to be terminated.

-Incision knows that as a private surgeon providing non-urgent care, you need to know how to select the right patients for your practice from the beginning – and how to avoid taking on patients that you can never satisfy.
+Incision knows that as a private surgeon, doctor or Clinic providing non-urgent care, you need to know how to select the right patients for your practice from the beginning – and how to avoid taking on patients that you can never satisfy.
 If challenges unexpectedly emerge later, you also need to know how to manage the patient relationship.
 If matters reach the stage where termination of that relationship is permissible or even mandatory to comply with your professional conduct obligations, you need to know how to terminate that relationship with the minimum possible consequences for you and your patients.